“A Ministry of Memory”

 To join the Society, click here for a registration form.
 Please complete the form and return it with your check to the Secretary-Treasurer of the Society at the address on the form.

-Restoration of the Burdine Lodge: The Historical Society is currently raising funds to assist in the reconstruction and restoration of the “Burdine Lodge,” a rare log structure in Pickens County dating to the 1790s.
+Restoration of the Burdine Lodge: The Historical Society raised funds to assist in the reconstruction and restoration of the “Burdine Lodge,” a rare log structure dating to the 1790s.
 Tradition records – and Bishop Francis Asbury’s journal tends to confirm – that Bishop Asbury used the lodge as a stopping place during several of his visits to the upcountry of South Carolina.
-The reconstructed and restored log home will be added to other exhibits at the Hagood Mill Historic Site to celebrate the pioneering influence of Methodism in early South Carolina religious life.
+The reconstructed and restored log home has been added to other exhibits at the Hagood Mill Historic Site to celebrate the pioneering influence of Methodism in early South Carolina religious life.

 We always welcome the opportunity to talk about our Methodist history and the work of the South Carolina Conference Historical Society.
 Please contact: